dfelinto/blender-manual/manual/editors/graph_editor/fcurves/properties.rst

       at every keyframe.
 Vector handles are integrated into the curves as smooth transitions to imaginary straight lines beyond the keyframe.

-      This produces much smoother curves out of the box, but necessarily means that any changes in the key values may affect interpolation over a significant stretch of the curve; although the amount of change decays exponentially with distance.
+      It produces much smoother curves out of the box, but necessarily means that any changes in the key values may affect interpolation over a significant stretch of the curve; although the amount of change decays exponentially with distance.
       This change propagation is stopped by any key with *Free*, *Aligned*, or *Vector* handles, as well as by extremes with *Auto Clamped* handles.

-      This mode also tends to overshoot and oscillate more with fully *Automatic* handles in some cases (see the right end of the image above), so it is recommended to use *Auto Clamped* by default, and only switch to *Automatic* handles in places where this is desired behavior.
-This effect can also be reduced by adding in-between keys.
+      The mode also tends to overshoot and oscillate more with fully *Automatic* handles in some cases (see the right end of the image above).
+So it is recommended to use *Auto Clamped* by default, and only switch to *Automatic* handles in places where this is desired behavior.
+That effect can also be reduced by adding in-between keys.

       .. tip::